enghwa/ecommerce-shopfront-on-aws/4_TestingFailover/README.md

 automatically use this information to point your domain at your another region.

+You can validate this failover scenario when you visit `https://api-ir.arc30901.multi-region.xyz/books` with `Interanl Server Error`.
+However, you will get the book list when you visit `https://api.arc30901.multi-region.xyz/books` as the Singapore region API is working properly (same as `https://api-sg.arc30901.multi-region.xyz/books`.

-You should now be able to go back and visit the `api.` prefix of your domain (remember to use HTTPS).
-Go to the `/books` path and notice how it now returns the Singapore region indicating that our Secondary region is being served and that failover has occurred.
-You're UI should also continue to function and you should still be able to view and create tickets.
+You're UI should also continue to function and you should still be able to view and order books.

 ![Failed over health check response](images/failed-over-response.png)